SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

    * If your connection type is Lambda, Microsoft Teams, OpsGenie, PagerDuty, Slack, or a generic webhook, the **Recovery** checkbox enables an automatic resolution process that updates the connection when an alert has recovered within Sumo Logic.
 Support for other connection types is coming soon.
    * **Add Notifications** to add additional notification channels as needed.
 You can configure different notifications for each trigger type, critical, warning, and missing data.

-## Step 4: Playbook
+## Step 4: Playbook (optional)

-The fifth step when you create a new monitor is to add playbooks.
+The fourth step when you create a new monitor is to add playbooks.

 <img src={useBaseUrl('img/monitors/new-monitor-playbook.png')} alt="
 Playbook" style={{border: '1px solid black'}} width="800"/>

 In this step you can add a **Playbook** to run in response to an alert.

 1. **Text Playbook**.
 Enter instructions for how to handle the alerts resulting from the monitor.
 This allows admins to codify tribal knowledge for an on-call so that they know what to do upon receiving an alert.
 Markdown is supported.
+For an example, see [Alert details](/docs/alerts/monitors/alert-response/#alert-details).
 1. **Automated Playbooks**.
 Select an existing playbook from the Automation Service to run when an alert is fired.
 For more information, see [Automated Playbooks in Monitors](/docs/alerts/monitors/use-playbooks-with-monitors/).
 1. **Add Playbook**.
 If desired, you can add more automated playbooks to run sequentially.
 1. Click **Manage Playbooks** to manage the automated playbooks in the Automation Service.